Congressman: Bombing suspect called himself a ‘psychopath’

 Police have said that 23-year-old Mark Conditt left a lengthy recorded confession on his cell phone, which was discovered Wednesday after he blew himself up as officers closed in on him.

-AUSTIN, Texas (AP) — A congressman says the suspected Austin bomber left a confession calling himself a “psychopath” and saying he felt no remorse for his actions.
+AUSTIN, Texas (AP) — The suspected Austin bomber called himself a “psychopath” in a recorded confession and said he felt no remorse for deadly explosions that killed two people and terrorized the city, a U.S. congressman said Saturday.

-Rep. Michael McCaul made the comments at a news conference Saturday, where he thanked law enforcement officials for stopping the deadly three-week bombing spree that terrorized the capital of Texas.
+Investigators are still looking into what motivated 23-year-old Mark Anthony Conditt, but the recording he left on his cell phone shows that he was a “sick individual,” U.S. Rep. Michael McCaul said.

-Investigators have declined to release the recording, saying they are still looking into Conditt’s motive and whether anyone else was involved.
+“He did refer to himself as a psychopath.
+He did not show any remorse, in fact questioning himself for why he didn’t feel any remorse for what he did,” McCaul said.

 Most Read Nation & World Stories